General

 Chain of Survival for Sudden Cardiac Arrest

-As the critical first step in initiating the cardiac chain of survival the person calling 911 must provide the dispatcher the information she needs to send EMS to the scene as quickly as possible.
+When you call 911 it is essential that you stay calm and provide the dispatcher the information she needs to send EMS to the scene as quickly as possible.

 Updated American Heart Association CPR Guidelines

-In 2006, the American Heart Association (AHA), in order to improve a victim's chances of recovery and to simplify teaching of CPR skills, updated their CPR guidelines.
+In 2010, the American Heart Association (AHA), in order to improve a victim's chances of recovery and to simplify teaching of CPR skills, updated its CPR guidelines.

-Sudden Cardiac Arrest A Disruption of Heart's Normal Rythm
+Sudden Cardiac Arrest A Disruption of Heart's Normal Rhythm

 Sudden cardiac arrest (SCA) is an electrical malfunction of the heart which causes the heart to beat in an abnormal, chaotic rhythm called ventricular fibrillation (VF).
 The heart then loses its ability to effectively pump blood.